 Behrooz originally designed the home for the previous owner of the property who was inspired when he saw an image of an airplane hangar.
 Behrooz wanted to build something that was a one-room ideal that seamlessly flowed into the landscape around it.

 He is known for his pre-fabricated micro homes and amazing work in Germany, China, and Chile just to name a few.
 For years, he’d toyed with the possibility of merging industrial construction materials, modern technology, and art to create what many describe as an architectural experiment.
 He finally got that chance when he found willing subjects in the Oregon couple who wanted something different and non-conventional.

 It took a year of just planning and another two to build the nearly 4 million dollar arch-style home.
 The couple wanted a well-lit space that was open and free but not overwhelming.
 Half of the home is actually buried in a hill, which makes it difficult for onlookers to see the full scope of it.

-There are also plenty of places to relax and unwind inside of this extraordinary home.
-The couple included an epic 1,000 bottle wine storage area, a massive fireplace, a gym, sauna, four bedrooms, four bathrooms, and there’s even a special bathroom for the dog!
+There are also plenty of places to relax and unwind inside this extraordinary home.
+The couple included an epic 1,000-bottle wine storage area, a massive fireplace, a gym, a sauna, four bedrooms, four bathrooms, and there’s even a special bathroom for the dog!